Striveworks/valor/docs/metrics.md

 Our implementation closely follows [DeepEval's implementation](https://github.com/confident-ai/deepeval/tree/main/deepeval/metrics/answer_relevancy).
 We use the same two step prompting strategy and the same instructions.

+## RAG Metrics

+### Context Relevance

+Context relevance is the proportion of pieces of retrieved context that are relevant to the query.
+A piece of context is considered relevant to the query if any part of the context is relevant to answering the query.
+For example, a piece of context might be a paragraph of text, so if the answer or part of the answer to a query is contained somewhere in that paragraph, then that piece of context is considered relevant.

+Context relevance is useful for evaluating the retrieval mechanism of a RAG model.
+This metric does not considered the generated answer or any groundtruth answers to the query, only the retrieved context.

+The metric is computed by considering the list of retrieved context and evaluating whether each piece of context is relevant to the query using an LLM.
+Then the score is computed as the number of relevant pieces of context divided by the total number of pieces of context.

+Our implementation closely follows [DeepEval's implementation](https://github.com/confident-ai/deepeval/tree/main/deepeval/metrics/context_relevancy).
+The calculation is the same, however we modified the instruction for the LLM.
+The instruction in DeepEval contained typos and was organized in a confusing way, so we fixed the typos and reorganized the example to make the task clearer.

 ## Text Comparison Metrics

 ### ROUGE